flutter/website/src/content/ui/assets/assets-and-images.md

 archive called the _asset bundle_ that apps read from at runtime.

+### Automatic transformation of asset files at build time

+You can have asset files transformed by dart packages as they are bundled into your app.
+To learn how to do this and write your own asset-transforming packages, see [Transforming assets at build time][].

 ## Loading assets

 Your app can access its assets through an